AbdelhalemKassara/Self_Leveling_Quadcopter/README.md

   * 1 9v Battery
   * 1 Plexiglass Drone Frame
   * 1 Plexiglass Controller Frame

+### Steps
+1. Using The drawing provided cut out the drone frame, controller frame, 4 brackets for the motor, and 4 spacers.
+1. Wire up the controller and drone using the schematics provided.
+1. Upolad the code to the arduino. (there are 2 folders Manual and SelfLevel)
+1. Start flying.

 ### Installing
 Download the source code.